terra-classic-io/website/src/docs/full-node/run-a-full-terra-node/build-terra-core.md

-# Build Terra Classic core

 Terra Classic core is the official implementation of the Terra Classic node software.
 Use this guide to install `terrad`, the command-line interface and daemon that connects to Terra Classic and enables you to interact with the Terra Classic blockchain.

 ## Get the Terra Classic core source code

 1. Use `git` to retrieve [Terra Classic core](https://github.com/classic-terra/core/) and check out the latest stable release, e.g. `v3.5.1`.
-See [here](https://github.com/classic-terra/core/releases) for a list of available releases.
+See [GitHub releases](https://github.com/classic-terra/core/releases) for a list of available releases.

    ```bash
    git clone https://github.com/classic-terra/core